leodaiub/supermarketapp-api/README.md

 ```
 ##### POST REQUEST

-Performing a POST request to /market with the Form Data containing the data of the Super Market and it's images.
+Performing a POST request to /market with the Form Data containing the data of the Super Market and it's images will create a new Super Market.

 ```
 POST: https://supermarketappapi.leonardodaiub.com/market